Tax Information and Seminars

 Free Federal Tax Software

 The International Offices offers you free access to Sprintax, a web-based program designed for students, faculty, postdocs, and staff who are nonresidents for tax purposes.
-This is now available, until December 2017.
+Sprintax is currently available and will remail open until December 2018.

 During this period, there are two ways to receive a Sprintax access code: